 While there are many options out there, the shell that we recommend that best fits our needs is Git Bash.

 Navigate to the Git Bash homepage and click on the Download button.
-This will take you to a page with the latest version of Git Bash.
-Determine whether you have 32-bit or 64-bit Windows by following these instructions.
+This may start an automatic download or take you to a page with the latest version of Git Bash with download options.
+If you have to select between a 32-bit or 64-bit installation, you can determine whether you have 32-bit or 64-bit Windows by following these instructions.
 Then, download the corresponding

 exe file from the Git for Windows site.
 (If you have a package manager already installed, you can also choose to download the